dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

    In folder: .
 (1/1)
    Running asr.tutorial:energy(element='Ag', crystal_structure='fcc')

+As shown in this example, the instruction is assigned a name which is constructed from filename of the containing file, the python package containing that file and the function name, in this case amounting to "asr.tutorial:energy".
+The arguments for the instruction is given along with the instruction name enclosed in quotes.

 The cache
 =========

-Whenever an instruction has been run ASR generates a :py:class:`asr.Record` containing contextual information about the run, such as the name of the instruction, the parameters and the result.
+Whenever an instruction has been run ASR generates an :py:class:`asr.Record` containing contextual information about the run, such as the name of the instruction, the parameters and the result.
 The Record is stored in the "Cache" which is a kind of